-Since modifications to the Project design were necessary to resolve BVQI concerns, Cosipar decided to revise the documentation and resubmitted the PDD on April, 2005.
+Since modifications to the Project design were necessary to resolve BVQI concerns, Cosipar decided to revise the documentation and resubmitted the PDD on April, on September and on October 2005.
 After reviewing the revised and resubmitted project documentation, BVQI issued this final validation report and opinion.